AC Panel Velcro Melting – Causes and Fixes

 Service Time: 30–60 minutes

-Because adhesive softening results from environmental heat, it’s not covered under warranty, but our team can restore your panel quickly and affordably.
+Because adhesive softening results from overheating, it’s not covered under warranty, but our team can restore your panel quickly and affordably.

 ✅ Final Thoughts